mwender/workdayinspire/posts/2017-08-28_process-time-study.md

 ---
 ![dirty dishes](media/the-dishes.1880x984.jpg "dirty dishes")

-A *Workday Inspire* reader shared this process definition that served as a major morale boost at his/her workplace:
+A *Workday Inspire* reader shared this process time-study that served as a major morale boost at his/her workplace:

 ----